OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

 a greater payload than GET.
 However, since PAF can be integrated as a sub-component, its design doesn't rely on the HTTP status.
 Therefore, the error handling would be described in the API details.
-Other transport protocols are fine in the case of an integration to existing solutions, as far as it provides the same level of security as HTTPS.
+Other transport protocols are fine in the case of integration to existing solutions, as far as it provides the same level of security as HTTPS.

 ### Formats

-Prebid SSO Data is associated with an Addressable Content (an ad) of an existing ecosystem.
+PAF Data is associated with an Addressable Content (an ad) of an existing ecosystem.
 Thus, it is, in most cases, a sub-component of existing communication protocols like OpenRTB.
 This document introduces API contracts with field names and types for this data.
 It is followed each time by a